Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 In a response packet the function ID specifies from which function or callback the packet was send.

-The *packet length* specifies the length of the inner packet (stack id, function id, packet lenght and payload) in bytes.
+The *packet length* specifies the length of the inner packet (stack ID, function ID, packet length and payload) in bytes.
 A packet without a payload has a packet length of 4.
 The function ID combined with the transfer direction defines the content of the payload and this determines the packet length.